 For the third course, we chose a lamb dish, dum ka gosht, juicy chunks of meat slow-cooked in gravy with cashew and brown onion paste, and chicken Murgh-e-Bahar, before we enjoyed anjeer ka tukda, a delicate bread pudding with figs and pistachio, for dessert. – Melissa Stevens

-When Ashish Gind moved to Lantau four years ago, he felt there was a lack of good-quality, authentic Indian food available in the area, so he opened Curry Lounge in 2016.
+When Ashish Gind first moved to Lantau, he felt there was a lack of good-quality, authentic Indian food available in the area, so he opened Curry Lounge in 2016.
 I took my kids along to give it a try, and with Miss Fussy in tow, Curry Lounge was in for a real test!

 We started with dahi puri – crispy puffed balls filled with potatoes, tomatoes, onion, yoghurt and tamarind sauce.
 The punch of flavour inside the crunchy shell was a delicious way to start our meal.